firedancer-io/firedancer/book/guide/getting-started.md

  - A linux kernel version 5.7 or higher, or with support for `BPF_OBJ_PIN`.
- - GCC version 8.3 or higher.
+ - GCC version 8.3 or higher, although only the latest releases of GCC version 11, 12, and 13 are supported and tested by the Firedancer developers.
  - [rustup](https://rustup.rs/)
+ - git
- - clang, git, and make
+ - make

 ::: tip NOTE